walmartlabs/eslint-config-walmart/README.md

 ***

 This project is the maintained offshoot of [eslint-config-defaults](https://github.com/walmartlabs/eslint-config-defaults) with just the Walmart Labs-flavored rules included.
 It is `eslint@2+`-compatible and actively maintained (with love) by the friendly folks at Walmart Labs.
+Check out the [style guide](docs/styleguide.md) for a comprehensive list of rules.

 ## Installation